MEDIA RESOURCE: Lumber Products Assessment

 The California State Board of Equalization (BOE) is required by law (Assembly Bill 1492, Ch.
 289, Stat.
 2012) to collect the Lumber Products Assessment on behalf of the California Board of Forestry and Fire Protection within the Department of Forestry and Fire Protection (CAL FIRE).

-Those numbers are not yet known, but the BOE is contacting about 200,000 licensed contractors and retailers who may be affected by this new assessment imposed upon purchasers of lumber products.
+There are approximately 5,000 licensed contractors and retailers who may be affected by this assessment imposed upon purchasers of lumber products.